Winter 2026 Projects and Mentors

 distance metric, regression, classification

 A distance metric tells us how far apart two things are.
 We can define a distance metric for vectors of mixed-type data.
-This means dimensions of the data vector are continuous and categorical.
-Recently a new distance metric has been invented that is very flexible.
-Our project will be to incorporate it into various machine learning models and see how we do.
+This means dimensions of the data vector are continuous, nominal, and ordinal (basically numbers and categories).
+This is typically very difficult to do in a robust way however a new distance metric has been invented that seems to solve this problem.
+Our project will be to extend various machine learning models to mixed-type data using this distance metric.
+This is a very flexible project in that we can really tackle any modeling paradigm and follow student interests.
+The end result will be a novel contribution to this new area of machine learning

 Helena Heinonen